 • End of Unit Test

 Candidates will also complete the following coursework:

 - Assignment

 - Day Book Record Formal Write Up

 - Externally moderated award for the project

-As a result of course modifications due to Covid-19, this has not been a requirement for the last two sessions.
-This modification continues at the time of writing this booklet.

 S

 careers using physics

 medicine surveying engineering radiography physiotherapy nanotechnology renewable energy science aerospace manufacturing medical physics

 architecture meteorology teaching electronics medical technology engineering technology oceanography telecommunications sound technology

 astronomy dentistry audiology geophysics astrophysics auto electrical repair ophthalmics/orthoptics research and development software engineering

 PHYSICS HIGHER

 ENTRY REQUIREMENTS

 This course is suitable for pupils with an A or B in National 5.
 Pupils wishing to study Physics for the first time or those who expect a C grade should discuss this with the Faculty Head of Science before choosing Higher Physics.

 COURSE DESCRIPTION

 The Higher Physics Higher course comprises 3 Units which are designed to allow progression from National 5.
 The demands of the Units are more extensive in terms of content.

 Our Dynamic Universe

 This unit covers the key areas of equations of motion, forces & power, collisions, gravitation, the expanding universe and the Big Bang Theory.

 Particles and Waves

 This unit includes the Standard Model, forces on charged particles, wave particle duality, refraction and diffraction, nuclear reactions and Spectra.

 Electricity

 The unit covers AC, current and potential difference, internal resistance, capacitors, semiconductors and p-n junctions

 Researching Physics

-In previous session, learners undertake a research and communication assignment.
-As a result of course modifications due to Covid-19, this has not been a requirement for the last two sessions.
-This modification continues for Session 2022-2023.
+Learners also undertake an assignment.
+The assignment has 2 stages - a research/practical stage and a communication stage.
+It contributes to 20% of the course award.

 In addition, there are general learning outcomes which apply to all 3 units namely: - Units, Prefixes and Scientific Notation and Uncertainties.

 The course aims to: